gsadovski/gsadovski.github.io/_posts/2025-01-10-cauchy-problem.md

 Most physicists today have adopted the optimistic view that "GR is such a good theory that it predicts its own demise".
 And, that its ultraviolet completion, whatever it is, will clarify the nature of singularities, Cauchy horizons, *etc*., ultimately reestablishing the global well-posedness of the spacetime evolution.

 On the other hand, there is also the pessimistic (or realistic, depending on where you sit) branch.
 This branch takes these results at face value, and points out less singular alternatives to GR as paths forward.
-Additionally, it emphasizes that quantum gravity, something that we do not even agree on what it is after +100 years of research, has no obligation to solve these issues.
-If it will, it's anyone's guess as it stands.
+Additionally, it emphasizes that quantum gravity, something which we don't agree on what it is even after +100 years of research, has no obligation to solve these issues.
+If it will, it's anyone's guess right now.

 Personally, I sit fuzzily in the middle.
-I acknowledge the optimistic point of view, which might very well be the right path.
+I acknowledge the optimistic point of view, which might very well be the path forward.
 However, I also cannot help but sense a bit of biased effort to save GR.
-To spin the narrative, and turn a well-defined problem into "a feature" via marketing tactics.
+To spin the narrative, and turn a bug into a feature via marketing tactics.
 I do not particularly subscript to this aspect of the optimistic branch.

 The pessimistic branch generally have good points.
 Alternatives to GR, sometimes for historical rather than scientific reasons, have been side lined.
 It immediately comes to my mind the Einstein-Cartan theory of gravity, which is capable of producing regular black holes and cosmological solutions, while fully agreeing with GR otherwise.
 However, I am also not convinced these alternatives have a globally well-posed Cauchy problem.
-They tend to be less singular, yes, but singularities are still present.
+They tend to be less singular, yes, but singularities are still occur.

 Ironically, it seems that the resolution of all these problems might lie in our future Cauchy development.